Felonious Munk

-Arif Bilal Shahid (born August 4, 1972) better known by his stage name Felonious Munk is an Ethiopian-American comedian, writer, actor, playwright, and social commentator.
+Arif Bilal Shahid (born August 4, 1972), known professionally as Felonious Munk, is an Ethiopian-American comedian, writer, actor, playwright, and social commentator.
 He is best known as Hassan on the ABC show For Life.

 Career

-After leaving a job as a finance director for a new car dealership, Munk pursued stand up comedy.
-Shortly after, he began a web series Stop It B. The series eventually gained attention in the political world for Munk's socio-political commentary.
+After leaving a job as a finance director for a car dealership, Munk pursued stand up comedy.
+Shortly after, he began a web series, Stop It B. The series eventually gained attention in the political world for Munk's socio-political commentary.
 Following several appearances on Fox Business News' Imus in the Morning in 2011, Munk was hired by WPIX in New York to provide commentary for their 5pm news broadcast, anchored by Jodi Applegate.
-He was also a regular in the comedy clubs in the city, headlining Gotham in 2012/13 and making appearances on podcasts like Robert Kelly's You Know What Dude! podcast among others.
+He was also a regular in the comedy clubs in the city, headlining Gotham in 2012/13 and making appearances on podcasts like Robert Kelly's You Know What Dude! podcast, among others.